FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 Next up was CI/CD implementation.
 CI/CD stands for continuous integration and continuous delivery, meaning automation of integration and delivery/deployment of the many different aspects of the project.
 Every repository of my project runs roughly the same CI/CD process.
 This process contains a few different key steps:

 - #### Build- and unit-testing
 The first step of the CI/CD process is quite straight forword: Test if the application can be build successfully in the first place.
 If so, run all the applications unit tests.
 Do these also pass?
 If so, this step has succeeded.
+I decided to set up automated build- and unit-testing to ensure that only functional code can be pushed to the main branches meaning the live environment will always have functional code.

 - #### Docker build-testing and deployment
 The next step in the CI/CD process is docker testing and possibly deployment.
 All microservices and standalone applications of the Ordio project run in dockerized containers.
 More about this will be discusses later in the [Docker](#docker) chapter.
 Docker requires docker images to build its containers.
 These images are supplied trough Dockerhub.

 Whenever a push or merge to a main branch occurs, the image on Dockerhub needs to be updated with the new most recent code.
 The CI/CD is responsible for this!
 First of all, GitHub will test if the dockerimage can be build from the new files in the main branch, using each branches custom made Dockerfiles.
 If the build succeeds, next the CI/CD process will log into Dockerhub with the credentials provided through GitHub secrets, and push the build docker image to their corresponding Dockerhub registries.
-If both these steps succeed the new image has successfully been deployed to Dockerhub and is ready for server-sided deployment
+If both these steps succeed the new image has successfully been deployed to Dockerhub and is ready for server-sided deployment.

 - #### Swagger-collection
 The next step in the CI/CD process is one only executed for API microservice branches.
 These branches contain yaml files with definitions for Swagger (Which will be talked about more in the [API Documentation](#swagger) chapter) to use for the generation of API documentation.
 However, in the case of multiple API microservices, having these Swagger files spread over possibly countless seperate repositories can be very frustrating and makes this documentation near to useless.

 What if we could collect all these Swagger files and put them on one general branch then?
 We can!
 This step in the CI/CD process is responsible for exactly this: Whenever changes to an API microservice get pushed or merged to one of the repositories main branches, take said yaml file and push it to one main repository, where the independent files get combined into one Swagger interface: the Ordio Swagger portal.
 This page is hosted on GitHub where independent developers can use it to implement the API.
 The best part: Whenever any of the code of an API microservice changes, this Swagger portal also automatically updates the API definitions according to the current production code!

+Because the Ordio platform could in the future contain more microservices I decided to put this collection step in the CI.
+This way, the documentation from all future microservices could be collected and displayed in one main page.
+This would make it easier for developers to use the API since they dont need to go through multiple swagger environments and make the application more professional.

 <details>